 Recent Grad Philanthropy Council

-This committee exists to foster the important connection between NC State and its recent graduates.
-Members help promote the interests of NC State’s recent grads and work alongside the Office of Annual Giving to encourage alumni giving and positive alumni relationships.
+This committee exists to foster the important connection between NC State University and its recent graduates.
+Members help promote the interests of NC State’s recent graduates and work alongside the Office of Annual Giving to encourage alumni giving and positive alumni relationships.

 Ashleigh is a Wake Forest native and graduated from NC State in 2010 with a B.S. in paper science and engineering with a minor in English.
 Ashleigh currently works as a District Sales Representative for Nalco Water, An Ecolab Company, the world’s leading water treatment and process improvement company.
 Ashleigh enjoys working with her customers to implement projects that reduce the use of energy, water and other natural resources.
 Because she enjoys supporting NC State, Ashleigh is a member of the Wolfpack Club, the Alumni Association and the Recent Grad Development Committee.
 She also enjoys singing and is active with her church choir group.